Ultra-Fast Flash Observatory Pathfinder

-The Ultra-Fast Flash Observatory (UFFO) Pathfinder is a space observatory measuring prompt emission of gamma-ray bursts (GRB) both in optical/UV and in X-ray range down to sub-second timescales for the first time.
-Instead of turning the whole satellite towards GRB location like the Swift Gamma-Ray Burst Mission (that takes about 100 seconds), UFFO employs a slewing mirror telescope approach – the optical path of the telescope is changed by rotation of motorized mirror within ~1 second after burst was detected.
+The Ultra-Fast Flash Observatory (UFFO) Pathfinder is a Russian space observatory measuring prompt emission of gamma-ray bursts (GRB) both in optical/UV and in X-ray range down to sub-second timescales for the first time.
+Instead of turning the whole satellite towards GRB location like the Swift Gamma-Ray Burst Mission (which takes about 100 seconds), UFFO employs a slewing mirror telescope approach – the optical path of the telescope is changed by rotation of motorized mirror within ~1 second after burst was detected.

 UFFO was launched April 28, 2016 on board the Mikhailo Lomonosov satellite during the first launch from the new Russian Vostochny Cosmodrome.